ClaudiusMa/HapticAudioSync/README.md

 ## 📝 Usage

+### Haptic Pattern Visualization

-1. Paste an AHAP-like JSON pattern into the text area
+1. Paste an AHAP-like JSON pattern into the text area (a default pattern is pre-loaded)
-2. The visualizer will automatically parse and render the curves
+2. The visualizer will automatically parse and render the intensity and sharpness curves
-3. View analytics metrics below the input
+3. View analytics metrics including duration, peak intensity, ramp times, and more
-4. Download the sampled data as CSV for further analysis
+4. Click "Download CSV" to export the sampled haptic data
+5. Use "Reset" to restore the default haptic pattern

+### Audio Waveform Visualization

+1. Click "Choose WAV File" to upload a .wav audio file
+2. The tool will process the audio and display the waveform
+3. View audio metrics including duration, sample rate, peak amplitude, and RMS amplitude
+4. Click "Download Audio CSV" to export the waveform data

-### Expected JSON Format
+### Expected Haptic JSON Format

-The tool expects JSON patterns with the following structure:
+The tool expects AHAP-like JSON patterns with `ParameterCurve` entries using `HapticIntensityControl` and `HapticSharpnessControl`:

 ```json
 {